Yegi03/Computational-Fatigue-Detection/README.md

-# 📋 FINAL VERSION - Complete Package for Paper
+# 📋 FINAL VERSION - Complete Package for Full Experiment

 This folder contains everything needed to reproduce the paper: **"Calibrated Multimodal Fatigue Detection from Physiological Signals"**